rack-app/rack-app/README.md

 ```

 you can access Rack::Request with the request method and
-Rack::Response as response method.
+Rack::Response as a response method.

-By default if you dont write anything to the response 'body' the endpoint block logic return will be used
+By default, if you don't write anything to the response 'body' the endpoint block logic return will be used

 ### Frontend Example

-if you don't mind extend your dependency list, than you can use the front_end extension for creating template based web applications.
+if you don't mind extending your dependency list then you can use the front_end extension for creating template-based web applications.

 ```ruby
 require 'rack/app'